Nick Gentry: Floppy Disk Paintings

-A series of Generation X portraits on canvases made from used computer disks, whose metal hub serves as the subject's profoundly un-humanlike eye.
+A series of Generation X portraits on supports made from used computer disks, whose metal hub serves as the subject's profoundly un-humanlike eye.
 Adding to his haunting renderings are the handwritten labels, along with the disks' original blue, black, or grey colour contributing to the composite form.
 The disks are sourced entirely from public donation and this series represents Gentry's first foray into what has been described as 'social art'.

+VHS Tape Paintings

+In a body of arresting assemblage paintings for the exhibition "Skin Deep," the London-based artist used crowd-sourced VHS tapes as the grounds for extraordinarily realistic portraits of cyborg sensations.
+Offspring of Metropolis (1927 film) and Ex Machina (film), Gentry’s wide-eyed people, who wear informational histories on their skins, tell us as much about the future as they do about the past.